 In the below example project we’ve shown one of the most significant advantages of modern 3D rendering.
 The convenience to demonstrate different and exciting points of view (themed, aerial, human sight, birds-eye, and many more) can truly showcase the best sides of any project.

 Below are images in different NPR Architectural Illustrations with according price ranges below them.

 Visualizing architecture in 3D is not an easy task, although it may seem as such.

 As much as more clarity and available specifications, the faster and accurate each project will be.
-We have written already a full article on this topic (/interior-visualization-method/) where all steps are explained in-depth and understandable language.
+We have written already a full article on this topic Visualization methods where all steps are explained in-depth and in understandable language.

 In short, there are five steps until the completion of each architectural rendering project.
 Regardless of how urgent or not the project is, these steps are the key to a successful 3D visualization project.

 2. File exchange

 This is the time when the full sets of files should be submitted to the architectural rendering company: